publiclab/plots2/.github/ISSUE_TEMPLATE/--first-timers-only.md

 ### Please keep us updated

-💬⏰ - We encourage contributors to be respectful to the community and provide an update **within a week** of claiming a first-timers-only issue.
-We're happy to keep it assigned to you as long as you need if you update us with a request for more time or help, but if we don't see any activity a week after you claim it we may reassign it to give someone else a chance.
+💬⏰ - We encourage contributors to be respectful to the community and provide an update **within a week** of claiming the `first-timers-only` issue.
+We're happy to keep it assigned to you as long as you need it if you update us with a request for more time or help, but if we don't see any activity a week after you claim it we may reassign it to give someone else a chance.
 Thank you in advance!

 If this happens to you, don't sweat it!
 Grab another open issue.